duartealexf/sql-ddl-to-json-schema/README.md

 ```

-1. The `dictionary/keywords.js` file contains keywords, but they are prepended with K_ when used in .ne files.
+1. The `dictionary/keywords.ts` file contains keywords, but they are prepended with K_ when used in .ne files.
 Take a look to make sure you understand how it is exported.

-2. The compiled `grammar.ne` file comprises an assembly (concatenation) of `lexer.ne` and files in `rules` folder.
+2. The compiled `grammar.ne` file comprises an assembly (concatenation) of `lexer.ne` and files in `language` folder.
 So don't worry about importing .ne files in other .ne files.
 This prevents circular dependency and grammar rules in `lexer.ne` are scoped to all files (thus not having to repeat them in every file).

 ### Scripts at hand

 Valid to all SQL dialects:

-- Assemble `grammar.ne` and compile to `grammar.js`: `npm run build`
+- Assemble `grammar.ne` and compile to `grammar.ts`: `npm run build`
 - Same as above, but watch for changes: `npm run build:watch`
 - Run tests: `npm run test`
 - Test and watch for changes: `npm run test:watch`
-- Test against nearley tester: `npm run nearley-test lib/mysql/parser/grammar.js --input 'CREATE TABLE test (test CHAR(1));'`

 The tests call SQL statements on the parser and test the JSON result (whatever the format) against a JSON file in a folder called `expect`, for that test case.
 The command below updates all `expect` files to whatever is being parsed in the test cases.
 This is useful when there is a change in the parser that affects many files and changes JSON result in them.
 Run the script to update the expected parse result in the file:

 `npm run test:update`

-### Debugging

-Taking the example file as an example, you may debug with the following configurations, for each IDE:

 #### Visual Studio Code

-Launch config is versioned in this repository.
+Debug launch config is versioned in this repository.

 ## Links